 - This means the main structure below (floors 92, 91, 90) had to stop the fall by definition.
 No doubt about it.

 Conclusion: Full collapse by buckling is mathematically impossible.

 What Does This Prove?

 That the towers could not collapse by itself.
 Impossible.
-Logically if the inner core structure would be vaporized in an instant, only 75% of the resistance against buckling would remain.
+Logically, if the inner core structure was be vaporized in an instant, only 75% of the resistance against buckling would remain.
 The façade was not able to carry the load by its own.
 That would mean a full collapse of the tower in an amazing speed.
 Which it did.

 This clearly proves that also a 'natural' buckling was impossible.

 The worst case 'natural' situation would be a tower that was 25 meters (82 feet) shorter.